Skip to contents

 nthread

 integer.
 Number of parallel threads to use to do computations.
-Default to 1L.
+Only supported for table of points.

 out_spatial